neobundy/cwkGuides/README.md

 - Respect the read-only nature of this repository

 The goal is not to restrict access but to ensure ideas are shared as intended, with their full context and nuance intact.

+© 2025 C.W.K.
+Wankyu Choi and Pippa.
+All rights reserved.